About Steve - G3ZPS

 I have been a ham through a period of tremendous change in both communications technology and ham radio - I started out in the age of military surplus equipment and valve technology through to the Internet, Software Defined Radios and Smartphones (aren't they UHF digital transceivers?).

 Oddly in the 21st Century some smaller companies have been quicker to adopt the latest SDR technology than the big 3 Japanese guys.
 Eleccraft, Flexradio and FDM have been much quicker to market than Icom, Yaesu and Kenwood - Icom finally embraced SDR direct sampling HF technology with their IC7300 (launched spring 2016).
 This radio looks like a global success story but it cant be connected to a PC in proper SDR fashion - and the ADC in the Icom is actually quite an old chipset click here for more info.
-As of Sept 2016 every other UK station on 40 or 80m appears to be using a 7300, sometimes whole nets are using them.
-As predicted Icom will release a IC7651 to market in 2017, Yaesu and Kenwood still have no competitor..and a lot of FT991 and FT1200s are popping up on ebay
+As of mid 2017 every other UK station on 40 or 80m appears to be using a 7300, sometimes whole nets are using them.
+As predicted Icom will release a IC7651 to market in summer 2017, Yaesu and Kenwood still have no competitor..and a lot of FT991 and FT1200s are popping up on ebay

 Elecraft in particular have gone from strength to strength as an innovative US manufacturer and placed themselves in the market place claiming the very best HF receiver performance - but at a price.
 The newly released Elecraft KX2 (May 2016) is an amazing 10W HF transceiver not much bigger than a large handheld - In contrast Yaesu have not released a product to replace the popular FT817 in 15 years - odd considering their rate of innovation in the past - perhaps they have realised they will gradually lose market share in portable and QRP HF radios..or maybe a stunning Yaesu SDR portable is just round the corner.